wmantly/p2psub/README.md

 server and client, just a client or a simple relay peer.
 Topics can be subscribed to using a simple string or regex pattern.

+## Features

+* Mesh peer to peer network forwards messages to all connected, even if they are not directly connected.
+* Peers can be added and removed on the fly.
+* PubSub topics can be subscribed using patter RegExp.
+* Peer to peer and pub/sub is 2 separate importable classes for even more customization.
+* **No dependences.**

 ## Install

 `npm install <Name Soon!> --save`